-Osteoarthritis of Knee is a common problem which affects most adults.
+Osteoarthritis of knee is a common problem which affects most adults.

 Diagnostic genicular nerves of knee blocks (3 or 4 injections) with local anaesthetic investigate their role in pain transmission.
-If diagnostic block is positive - patient qualifies for more permanent nerve ablation e.g. using radiofrequency techniques.
+If the diagnostic block is positive - patient qualifies for more permanent nerve ablation e.g. using radiofrequency techniques.